 – Too big! (you might get lost on your first day haha)

 – Wifi passcode needs to be re-entered daily

 – Being nitty-gritty here about interior design but I believe we stayed in a newly renovated room.
 The bathtub/wall tiles/lighting/overall feel in the bathroom still seemed a bit old-fashioned and didn’t match the modern look of the newly renovated bedroom.

 Well, there you have it!
 This is perhaps my most detailed and longest review ever just because of how much Keio has to offer.
 Again, this is a sponsored review but I would for sure return again because of how satisfied I was with my stay.

 Don’t forget to check out my latest vlog where you can see more footage of the hotel at 1:18 to 1:48.
+For more on what to do around the area, check out Cedric from Continents & Condiments’ detailed guide on “Interesting Things to Do in Tokyo“.
 Thanks for tuning in and see you in my next post!